Taufik-N-A/PppoeAccountManagement/README.md

 ```shell
 opkg update && opkg install *.ipk
 ```
-- open file manager then open the (/etc/config/pppoe) folder, and change the # sign in the config pppoe_server as the following example:
+- Open file manager then open the (/etc/config/pppoe) folder, and change the # sign in the config pppoe_server as the following example:
  <p>
   <img src="config.jpg" alt="config">
  </p>